microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return the style options.
+This hook will return the style options.
 UI components should honor the styling preferences.

 The value is not the same as the props.
 Web Chat will merge the style options passed in props with default values specified in [`defaultStyleOptions.js`](https://github.com/microsoft/BotFramework-WebChat/blob/master/packages/component/src/Styles/defaultStyleOptions.js).